Parent Retirement Resident Visa

 Acceptable investments

-You must invest NZ $1 million in acceptable investments in New Zealand for a minimum of 4 years
+You must invest NZD $1 million in acceptable investments in New Zealand for a minimum of 4 years.

 You must provide documents from a trusted professional like a chartered accountant or solicitor that confirm: